-Here, we give some topics for future research.
-First, the design of the step-size ρ_k is left as an open question.
+Here we give some topics for future research.
+Firstly, the design of the step-size ρ_k is left as an open question.
 How can we design a dynamic ρ_k to allow the convergence rates to be the best automatically, and how can we design ρ_k to make the identification algorithm achieve the Cramér-Rao lower bound asymptotically?
-Second, can the algorithm be extended to other general forms of systems, such as the infinite impulse response system?
-Third, how can we design system control laws to regulate the system performance using the SA-based algorithm?
+Secondly, can the algorithm be extended to other general forms of systems, such as the infinite impulse response system?
+And thirdly, how can we design system control laws to regulate the system performance using the SAbased algorithm?